OneZoom/OZtree-docker/README.md

 # OZtree-docker

 The Dockerfile in this directory can be used to build a fully functioning OneZoom docker image.
+If you are visiting this page to find out how to run an already-downloaded docker image of OneZoom, e.g. downloaded from [docker hub](https://hub.docker.com) then go straight to [Running the image](#running-the-image).
+Otherwise carry on reading to find out how to create an image for yourself.

 ## Creating the sql datafile